Postgraduate Consultancy Projects

 We’re actively seeking challenges for our MSc Consultancy projects that begin in May or October.
 These projects last approximately six to seven weeks until early July or December.

 Get in touch for a conversation.
 We’ll help by listening and can even suggest project ideas for you if you’re not quite sure what to offer.
-Please contact Angela Scott (Experiential Learning Projects Co-ordinator) or Katie Bonner (Experiential Learning Projects Officer) by email on NBSStudentProjects@ntu.ac.uk.
+Please contact Angela Scott (Experiential Learning Projects Co-ordinator), Caroline Berrill or Lewis Wiley (Experiential Learning Projects Officers) by email on NBSStudentProjects@ntu.ac.uk.
 You can also complete our enquiry form.

 Discovery Trust MAT